-Pyramid Solitaire is a modified version of the classic Solitaire game in which gameplay has been demonstrated to improve cognitive functions such as short-term memory [78].
-Leveraging on the concept of neuroplasticity, when players have to frequently activate their working memory to recall the value of the cards [79], the brain will create or strengthen new neural pathways and hence have the potential to remain robust even in the cases of Alzheimer's Disease
+Solitaire Pyramid is а modified version of the classic Solitaire game in which gameplay has been demonstrated to improve cognitive functions such as short-term memory [78].
+Leveraging on the concept neuroplasticity, when of players have to frequently activate their working memory to recall the value of the cards [79], the brain will create or strengthen new neural pathways and hence have the potential to remain robust even in the cases of Alzheimer's Disease (AD) [82].

-(AD) [82].

 The game requires players to match two cards that will add up to the value of 13.
-Players will also activate their decision-making skills as they decide which strategy or pathway to take first, depending on the cards they have on hand and the cards available in the pyramid.
+Plavers will also activate decision-making their skills as they decide which strategy or pathway to take first, depending on the cards they have on hand and the cards available in the pyramid.
 With the right strategical decision, they will not chance upon a situation where they unlock a tier that has no other cards to match.
-Unlike classic pyramid Solitaire where unused cards are promptly disposed of, Pyramid Solitaire allows players to stash their cards for later use.
-However, cards are faced downwards so they will need to remember the values of the cards that are stowed away.
+Unlike classic pyramid Solitaire where unused cards are promptly disposed Pyramid of, Solitaire allows players to stash their cards for later use.
+However. cards are faced downwards so they will need to remember the values of the cards that are stowed away.
 This requires memory work and any wrong guesses will lead to a score penalty.